withastro/starlight/CONTRIBUTING.md

 #### Adding a new language to Starlight’s docs

 To add a language, you will need its BCP-47 tag and a label.
-See [“Adding a new language”](https://contribute.docs.astro.build/guides/i18n/#adding-a-new-language) in the Astro docs repo for some helpful tips around choosing these.
+See [“Adding a new language”](https://contribute.docs.astro.build/guides/i18n/#adding-a-new-language) in the Astro docs contributor guide for some helpful tips around choosing these.

 - Add your language to the `locales` config in `docs/astro.config.mjs`
 - Add your language to the `locales` config in `docs/lunaria.config.json`